BZoennchen/supercollider-book/chapters/sounddesign/additive-synthesis/2-harmonics.md

 My machine has no problem running over hundred oscillators (``n=100``).
 The CPU workload is at about 8-9 percent.
-If we only use the first ten harmonics, the sound is much more doll, and it becomes crispier by adding more and more harmonics.
+If we only use the first ten harmonics, the sound is much more dull, and it becomes crispier by adding more and more harmonics.
 However, for me, at least, at some point, it is hard to perceive any difference if I add even more harmonics.

 Ok, so far so good.